AdobeDocs/analytics.it-IT/help/implement/js-implementation/function-tl.md

 ## Popup Windows with useForcedLinkTracking {#concept_0AC4BA3A64B84CCB8D9A6021A022D1C3}

-When `useForcedLinkTracking` is enabled, [!DNL AppMeasurement] overrides the default link behavior on some browsers to prevent the track link call from being canceled when the new page opens. [!DNL AppMeasurement] esegue la chiamata di collegamento di tracciamento e gestisce l&#39;evento di navigazione manualmente, anziché utilizzare l&#39;azione del browser predefinita.
+When `useForcedLinkTracking` is enabled, [!DNL AppMeasurement] overrides the default link behavior on some browsers to prevent the track link call from being canceled when the new page opens. [!DNL AppMeasurement] esegue la chiamata di collegamento di tracciamento e gestisce l'evento di navigazione manualmente, anziché utilizzare l'azione del browser predefinita.

 <!--